itskaedechan/traveljournal/README.md

-A simple React-based travel journal web application built with Vite and Tailwind CSS.
+A simple React-based travel journal web application built with Tailwind CSS.
 Users can view a list of travel destinations, each with photos, descriptions, and Google Maps links.
 Layout is inspired by Scrimba.

 🔧 Built With
 ⚛️ React
-⚡ Vite
 💨 Tailwind CSS
 📦 JSON for data structure